sara-sabr/technology-budgeting/handbook.md

 #### Key questions

 - When a vendor delivers code at the end of every sprint, which _specific_ government employee will inspect that code to ensure quality?
 - If an agency says they need \$10 million to complete a specific software project, which budget office employee is equipped to know whether that’s an appropriate price?
-Which _specific_ legislative budget committee employee is equipped to know whether that’s an appropriate price?
+Which _specific_ budget committee employee is equipped to know whether that’s an appropriate price?
 - When the procurement is complete, who will maintain the software?
-Does the agency employ people who know how to maintain it?
+Does the organization employ people who know how to maintain it?
 Will they be brought into the development process so that they can learn about it as it’s built and help ensure it’s something they’re capable of supporting?

 ### Minimize the cost of change

-Your state government will exist longer than any piece of software.
+Your department, board, or agency, will exist longer than any piece of software.
 And that means one day, your exciting new software system could someday become your hard-to-use, old software system.

 As good as software may be today, eventually you’ll need to switch to a new system – whether that’s in whole or in part.
-And acquiring software as a completed monolith guarantees it will gradually become unable to support an agency’s needs.
+And acquiring software as a completed monolith guarantees it will gradually become unable to support an organization's needs.

 Technology changes, government policies change, regulations change, laws change, federal grant requirements change, and leadership’s priorities change — any project that is planned in great detail up front will be unable to adapt to those changes, and will be at significant risk of failure, significant cost and deadline overruns, or costly "change orders."

-So rather than acquiring one giant piece of proprietary software, insist that your vendors default to practices like using open-source software and service-oriented architecture.
+Rather than acquiring one giant piece of proprietary software insist that your vendors default to practices like using open-source software and service-oriented architecture.
 That way, you can optimize for reducing the cost of updating and changing the system from the beginning.

 #### Checklist